 Good Friday Street Carpets

-The street carpets on Holy Friday or Alfombras de Semana Santa are a colorful tradition.
+The street carpets on Holy Friday, or Alfombras de Semana Santa, are a colorful Salvadoran tradition.
 This ritual is better in small towns that pride themselves on this beautiful tradition.

 On Holy Friday, each town or municipality tries to put its best foot forward by creating unique street carpets.
 These carpets are used during the procession of the holy burial or Procesión Del Santo Entierro.

-The colorful street carpets are made out of colored salt or sawdust, and they show a vast array of unique designs.
+The colorful street carpets are made of colored salt or sawdust and show a vast array of unique designs.
 Making these carpets has become a sense of pride for many municipalities like Sensuntepeque, which claims that one of its street carpets is the largest in El Salvador.

 The community that makes the largest street carpet in Sensuntepeque has a committee responsible for collecting and managing the carpet fund.
 Throughout the year, events and fundraisers are held to raise funds for a street carpet that will last one day.